Riverview, FL Solar Panels

 Leasing Solar Panels

-With a solar lease, you pay a fixed monthly amount (like $150) instead of purchasing the system outright.
+With a solar lease, you pay a fixed monthly amount instead of purchasing the system outright.
 This means no large upfront investment, no maintenance responsibilities, and immediate savings on your electricity bills.
-The leasing company handles all system monitoring, repairs, and warranty issues throughout the lease term.
+Palmetto handles all system monitoring, repairs, and performance guarantees throughout your lease term.

 Go solar without the investment